Cataphatic theology

-Cataphatic theology or kataphatic theology is theology that uses "positive" terminology to describe or refer to the divine – specifically, God – i.e. terminology that describes or refers to what the divine is believed to be, in contrast to the "negative" terminology used in apophatic theology to indicate what it is believed the divine is not.
+Cataphatic theology or kataphatic theology is theology that uses "positive" terminology to describe or refer to the divine – specifically, God – i.e. terminology that describes or refers to what the divine is, in contrast to the "negative" terminology used in apophatic theology to indicate what the divine is not.

 Etymology

-"Cataphatic" comes from the Greek word κατάφασις kataphasis meaning "affirmation," coming from κατά kata (an intensifier) and φάναι phanai ("to speak").
+"Cataphatic" comes from the Greek word κατάφασις kataphasis meaning "affirmation", coming from κατά kata (an intensifier) and φάναι phanai ("to speak").

 Terminology

 Cataphatic and apophatic theology are two sides of the same coin.
 One must endeavor to use language to the fullest extent to try and describe God (cataphatic) and then realize that language falls short of doing so (apophatic).
 To speak of God or the divine cataphatically is thought by some to be by its nature a form of limiting to God or divine.
 This was one of the core tenets of the works of Pseudo-Dionysius the Areopagite, who said of God, "Neither is there sense, nor image, nor opinion, nor reason, nor knowledge of Him."
 By defining what God or the divine is, the unlimited is limited.
 A cataphatic way to express God would be that God is love.
 The apophatic way would be to state that God is not hate (although such description can be accused of the same dualism).
 Or to say that God is not love, as he transcends even our notion of love.
 Ultimately, one would come to remove even the notion of the Trinity, or of saying that God is one, because divine is above numberhood.
 That God is beyond all duality because God contains within himself all things and that God is beyond all things.
 Saint Dionysius taught the apophatic way, which involves stripping away any conceptual understanding of God that might become all-encompassing.
 This approach prevents the limited nature of human understanding from imposing itself on the absolute and divine.